 Water Conditioner is a must for any fishtank!

-There are many quality water conditioners available at pet stores, fish stores and even department and discount stores.
+There are many quality water conditioners available at pet stores, fish stores, and even department and discount stores.
 When choosing water conditioners for your tank, it is important that they remove Chlorine, Chloramines, and Ammonia, as these are toxic to all aquatic life.
-Be sure that whatever brand you choose states that is removes these key contaminants.
+Be sure that whatever brand you choose states that it removes these key contaminants.
 A popular combination is Kordon’s NovAqua and Amquel, used together.
 I highly recommend Prime, an all-in-one water conditioner that requires only 1 drop per gallon of new water.

 Note: Some water conditioners contain aloe, suggesting that it protects the fish’s stress coat.
 There has been some debate as to whether aloe actually works against bettas and irritates their gills; which can in turn cause labored breathing and stress in the fish.
 If you find this to be the case, it is advised that you switch to a brand without aloe.